My Main Page with Links to My Other

 tax cuts for the wealthy will not stimulate the economy because Alan Greenspan

-will not let the economy grow any faster.
+will not let the economy grow faster.
 Tax cuts for the rich also create

 more government debt than would otherwise exist, which increases government

-investments.
-This creates vicious spirals or prevents virtuous growth spirals.
+investments, creating vicious spirals and preventing virtuous growth spirals.

 assumed.
 I have never heard of rich person who sits around contemplating